josephizatt/strands-of-life/README.md

 # The Strands of Life
+by Joseph Izatt

-## Visual experiment on the structure of natural objects
+### A visual experiment on the structure of natural objects

 Made using Three.JS